usiusi360/vuls_autoscan_for_zabbix/README.md

 ---------
 ```

-If you zabbix-sender is not installed, you must install.
+If you jq and zabbix-sender is not installed, you must install.

 ```
-$ yum install zabbix-sender
+$ yum install jq zabbix-sender
 ```

 ## Setting Zabbix